 Will paying guests look after our home?

 This is probably everyone’s biggest concern.
 In our experience, you can expect your property to incur normal wear and tear as a result of being occupied, often at capacity, by guests.
 By the same token a well-presented, clean and cared-for property generally commands the greatest of respect.
-To ensure peace of mind we require a security deposit for each booking which is refundable subject to no loss or damage following an inspection on departure.
+To ensure peace of mind we require a security deposit for each booking which is refundable subject to no loss or damage following an inspection of departure.
+We do wish to highlight to homeowners that reasonable wear and tear should be expected.
+Cutlery, crockery and glassware do go missing occasionally and breakages do happen.
+Walls will scuff and towels and bedding will wear over time.
+We expect such small issues to be absorbed by the homeowner and your rental income will offset this.
+However, if there is material damage to your home or something of value goes missing, a portion of the security deposit will be retained to replace or repair the item.

 Can you guarantee only suitable guests will rent my property?

 When letting your property there are no guarantees.
-However, Wellies & Windbreaks take several steps to mitigate this.
-Each guest must agree to a comprehensive set of booking conditions explained in the terms and conditions before they can secure any property.
-We require all guests to complete a booking form detailing the names, ages and sex of all members of the party staying in the house.
+However, Wellies & Windbreaks take several steps to mitigate this: we send a comprehensive set of booking conditions explaining the Terms & Conditions and restrictions on occupancy for all houses to all guests interested in holidaying with us.
+We require all guests to complete a booking form detailing the names and ages of all members of the party staying in the house.
 We are also available on the phone to speak to all guests and answer any questions they have, either prior to or during their holiday.
-We always recommend that clients do not choose to let their properties to stag parties.
+We always recommend that clients do not choose to let their properties to stag parties or ‘end of exam’ school leavers.

 Will letting my property be financially worthwhile?